Madhouse (1974 film)

-Madhouse is a 1974 British-American horror film directed by Jim Clark for Amicus Productions in association with American International Pictures.
-It stars Vincent Price, Natasha Pyne, Peter Cushing, Robert Quarry, Adrienne Corri, and Linda Hayden.
+Madhouse (also known as The Revenge of Dr. Death) is a 1974 horror film directed by Jim Clark for Amicus Productions in association with American International Pictures.
+The film, which is a British-American co-production, stars Vincent Price, Natasha Pyne, Peter Cushing, Robert Quarry, Adrienne Corri, and Linda Hayden.
 The film was based on the 1969 novel Devilday by Angus Hall.
-The film's alternate title is The Revenge of Dr. Death.

 Plot

-Paul Toombes is a successful horror actor whose trademark role is Dr. Death, a skull-faced killer.
-During a party in Hollywood showing off his fifth Dr. Death film, he announces his engagement to Ellen Mason, who gives him an engraved watch as an engagement gift.
-Later that evening, however, adult film producer Oliver Quayle reveals Ellen had worked for him previously, in adult films, and had also slept with him.
-Distraught at Toombes' angry reaction, Ellen returns to her room, where a masked man in dark garb, similar to Dr. Death's attire, approaches her with a knife.
-An apologetic Toombes comes in shortly after, only for her severed head to fall from her shoulders when he touches her.
-Though he is acquitted of the crime, Toombes' career is destroyed as he spends several years in a mental hospital, where even he is not sure whether he killed Ellen or not.
+Paul Toombes is a successful horror actor whose trademark role is Dr. Death, a skull-faced serial killer.
+During a party in Hollywood marking his fifth Dr. Death film, Paul announces his engagement to Ellen Mason, who gives him an engraved watch as an engagement gift.
+However, adult film producer Oliver Quayle reveals to Paul that Ellen previously performed in his movies and had also slept with him.
+Distraught at Paul's angry reaction, Ellen returns to her room, where a masked man in a Dr. Death costume approaches her with a knife.
+An apologetic Paul enters the room shortly after, only for her severed head to fall from her shoulders when he touches her.
+Although he is acquitted, Paul isn't sure whether he was the killer.
+His career is destroyed as he spends several years in a mental hospital.

-Twelve years later, Toombes is called to London by his friend, screenwriter Herbert Flay, who has partnered with Quayle to produce a Dr. Death television series for the BBC.
-While on the cruise ship en route to England, Toombes encounters a persistent young actress, who steals his watch and follows him through London and eventually to Flay's house.
-In the spider-infested basement, Toombes discovers Faye Carstairs, the former female lead in one of the Dr. Death movies and now Flay's wife, driven mad after being disfigured in a car accident.
-She treats the spiders as pets.
-Outside Flay's house, the young actress discovers the masked, caped figure walking the grounds; believing it to be Toombes, she approaches him, and is killed with a pitchfork.
-When her body is discovered, Scotland Yard suspects Toombes, as the killing resembles a scene from one of his films.
+Twelve years later, Paul is called to London by his friend, screenwriter Herbert Flay, who has partnered with Quayle to produce a Dr. Death television series for the BBC.
+While on the cruise en route to England, Paul encounters a persistent young actress, Elizabeth Peters, who steals his watch and follows him through London and eventually to Flay's house.
+In the spider-infested basement, Paul discovers Faye Carstairs, Flay's wife and a former Dr. Death co-star, who was driven mad after being disfigured in a car accident.
+Outside Flay's house, Elizabeth sees the costumed figure stalking the grounds; believing it to be Paul, she approaches him and is killed with a pitchfork.
+When her body is discovered, Scotland Yard suspects Paul, as the killing resembles a scene from one of the Dr. Death films.